8 found guilty of Kim Kardashian jewelry heist in Paris; 2 defendants acquitted

 Aomar Aït Khedache, 69, the ringleader, was handed the heaviest sentence of eight years imprisonment.
 Five of those years are a suspended sentence.
 Due to time already served in jail, he will not return to detention.

-Three others who were accused of the most serious charges — Yunis Abbas, Didier Dubreucq, and Marc-Alexandre Boyer — each got seven years, five of them suspended.
+Three others who were accused of the most serious charges — Yunis Abbas, Didier Dubreucq and Marc-Alexandre Boyer — each got seven years, five of them suspended.
 Like Khedache, they will not return to detention.
+Dubreucq, 69, was absent from the sentencing as he is undergoing chemotherapy treatment for cancer.

 "You caused harm, even if you didn't strike physically and blood was not spilt," De Pas said.
 "You caused fear."